AkashVR07/Real-Time-Language-Translation-Using-NMT/README.md

 * Python 3.6 or higher
 * Required Python packages: transformers, torch

-You can install the necessary packages using pip: pip install transformers torch

 # Installation
 1. Clone this repository or download the source code.
 2. Navigate to the project directory and install the dependencies:

-cd multi-language-translator
-pip install -r requirements.txt
-(Note: If requirements.txt is not provided, use the pip command above to install transformers and torch.)

 3. Ensure you have a stable internet connection to download the pre-trained models from Hugging Face.

 # Usage